 All teacher candidates must pass three tests and one performance based assessment in order to obtain a teaching license in Illinois.

-- 22 ACT score with writing or the Test of Academic Proficiency (TAP)
+- Qualifying ACT Plus writing or the Test of Academic Proficiency (TAP)

 - The Content Area Test